 Yes, while we only require two letters, we recommend asking three people to write such letters in case one of the letters does not arrive before the deadline.
 The more evidence you can provide that you will succeed, the better.

-Every for-credit course that you have taken needs to be represented on a transcript that includes all of the following: course name, credits received, and grade.
-If you submit a transcript that includes transfer credits without the listed grades earned, such as T for Transfer, you will also need to submit the transcript from the original institution that contains the actual grades received.
+However, please note that all unofficial transcripts must be translated to English and if the grades are not in the 4.0 grading scale, applicants must include the grading scale as part of the transcript upload.
+Transcripts must include all of the following: course name, credits received, and grade.
+If you submit a transcript that includes transfer credits without the listed grades earned, such as T or TR or CR for Transfer, you will also need to submit the transcript from the original institution that contains the actual grades received.

 Letters of recommendation should be written according to the following guidelines: